TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Context/Index.rst

 .. _context_api_aspects_typoscript:

-TypoScript Aspect
+TypoScript aspect
 -----------------

-The `TypoScriptAspect` can be used to manipulate/check whether TemplateRendering is forced.
+The :php:`TypoScriptAspect` can be used to manipulate/check whether TemplateRendering is forced.

 .. _context_api_aspects_typoscript_properties:

-The Preview Aspect contains the following properties:
+The TypoScript aspect, `TYPO3\CMS\Core\Context\TypoScriptAspect` contains the following properties:

 =========================  ==============================================================================  ======
 Property                   Call                                                                            Result